River Murray floods: FAQs

 - activities do not impact sites of cultural significance and native title

-- Appropriate approvals can be obtained such as development approval and
+- appropriate approvals can be obtained such as development approval and

-- Works undertaken on Crown land is not detrimental to the environment and communities.
+- works undertaken on Crown land is not detrimental to the environment and communities.

 Emergency provisions were implemented for temporary flood mitigation activities.
 Should any of temporary measures now be considered permanent, retrospective approval for these works will be required.
 Those seeking retrospective approval should discuss their proposal with DEW’s Crown Lands Program and their local Council.

 Retrospective approvals are an important part of recovery and remediation.
-It ensures permanent flood mitigation measures are appropriately constructed and fit for purpose, and do not have a negative impact on the environment, adjoining neighbor's property and the community.
+It ensures permanent flood mitigation measures are appropriately constructed and fit for purpose, and do not have a negative impact on the environment, adjoining neighbour's property and the community.

 How do I ensure my activities do not impact on Aboriginal Heritage located on Crown land?